MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing Hybrid Data Solutions in Microsoft Azure.md

 <a href="https://www.youtube.com/watch?v=yi0FhRqDJfo"> Video Explanation </a>

 CPU Cache: A computer have two different types of memory.
 Dynamic RAM, SRAM (used in CPU Cache).
 SRAM does not have to be constantly refreshed.
 Much faster than DRAM but more expensive.
 The CPU Cache is the CPU internal memory.
 It's job is to store copy of data from RAM which is wainting to be used by the CPU.
 Basically what the CPU Cache does, is that it holds common data that it thinks the CPU will access.
 CPU always check cache memory first. </p>

+<b> Ports & IP Addressing </b>

+<a href ="https://www.youtube.com/watch?v=AXrFCbD4-fU"> Video Explanation </a>

+<p> You can think of ports as exact house or appartment number.
+IP Address represents the city or street number.
+And port number represents the exact house number.
+When a computer is trying to connect and talk with another computer, it needs both IP address and port.
+How do you find port numbers on a computer.
+If you are using windows open command and type netstat -a -b -n with admin privelage.

+Common port numbers: HTTP 80, FTP (File transfer) 20 </p>

+<b> TCP traffic </b>

+<p> Together IP and port number is called the socket.
+IP adress are used to identify what computer we are sending to or from and the port represents what application or service we are sending to and from. </p>

+<b> Firewall </b>
+<p> System that is designed to prevent unauthorized access to enter a private network by filtering information that comes in from the internet.
+A firewall blocks unwanted traffic and permits wanted traffic.
+Firewall => Router => Computer.
+A firewall works by filtering the incomming network data and determines by its rules if its allowed to enter a network.
+These rules are customizable and determined by the network administrator.
+Generally firewalls allow data to go out.  </p>